-Name of Office Elected/Appointed/ Candidate Only Year(s) Election Held or Appointment Made Term of Service (if applicable) Deputy Assistant Secretary, Office of Appointed 1995 1995-2001 Environmental Management, U.S. Department of Energy the first start of the
+Name of Office Elected/Appointed/ Candidate Only Year(s) Election Held or Appointment Made Term of Service (if applicable) Deputy Assistant Secretary, Office of Appointed 1995 1995-2001 Environmental Management, U.S. Department of Energy

 (B) List any offices held in or services rendered to a political party or election committee during the last ten years that you have not listed elsewhere.